mattruma/MJR068/DEMO.md

 ## Run a workflow with GitHub Actions

+Supports **Jobs** and **Steps**.

+For GitHub Actions we created (3) yml files, one for `Develop`, another for `Staging` and another for `Production`.

+Why (3) files?

+There is no approval workflow available yet in GitHub Actions so we will use a combination of custom actions and issues.

+When `master` branch is checked in `develop.yml` will execute, when the infrastructure, code and integration tests jobs are complete an issue will be created with a label of `staging-approve`.

+When the developer adds a `staging-approved` label, `staging.yml` will executed, when the infrastructure, code and integration tests jobs are complete the issue will be tagged with `staging-released` label and closed, and then an issue will be created with a label of `production-approve`.

+Production works the same as staging but the tags are prefixed with `production-`.

 ## Questions

 How do I not trigger on certain files or trigger on certain files?